You are currently viewing Ultimate Smoked Brisket Recipe: Perfect Every Time!

 Step 1: Prepare the Smoker

-• Preheat your smoker: Aim for a temperature between 225°F and 250°F. This low and slow method allows the tough brisket to become tender over time.
+• Preheat your smoker: 225°F to 250°F. This low and slow method allows the tough brisket to become tender over time.

 • Add wood: Use hardwoods like oak, hickory, or mesquite for a bold, smoky flavor.
 Add your wood chunks or chips to the smoker once it reaches the desired temperature.